Lingxuan Gao - MUSA 5080 Portfolio

 my_state <- "Pennsylvania"

-State Selection: I have chosen [Pennsylvania] for this analysis because: [Because it’s where I am.]
+State Selection: I have chosen [Pennsylvania] for this analysis because: [It’s where I am.]

 Part 2: County-Level Resource Assessment